Goyt Valley walk 8: Shining Tor

 17: The walls just a little further on the right once surrounded vegetable gardens which provided produce to Errwood Hall.
 And at the end of the path are the ruins of Castedge Farmhouse.
 All these buildings were destroyed in 1934 during the construction of Fernilee Reservoir.
 To continue the walk, go down the path which runs down the slope to the left of the ruins.
 Important update: see note below the walk description.

-18: Cross the stream over a small footbridge, and turn right half way up the other side, along another footbridge.
+18: Cross the stream over a small footbridge, and turn right half way up the other side to cross the stream over a series of stepping stones.
 Follow this path all the way to the ruins of Errwood Hall.
 There’s lots of photos and information on this website about the hall, the Grimshawe family, as well all the fine buildings which were destroyed.

 View on YouTube